-Prevention strategies to use during and before internet use:
+-Prevention strategies to use during and before internet use:

-- Monitor your client's internet use!
-Supervise them while they are in your care! - Help your client and parents to become aware of the seriousness of internet safety.
-Some things to discuss with parents: - Keep the computer in a common area where you can watch and monitor your child.
+- Monitor your child's internet use!
+Supervise them! - Keep the computer in a common area where you can watch and monitor your child.
 Do not allow the computer to be accessed in individual bedrooms. - Set rules/expectations for your child and his/her internet use.
 Sign a contract with your child so that your child is aware of the seriousness of the issue.
-Direct them to the SafeKids.com website for an example of a contract for internet safety or to the NetSmartz website for an interactive, educational resource of how to stay safe on the Internet (both links in resource section). - Become computer literate and learn how to block objectionable material.
-Many Internet service providers (ISP) may provide the option to block certain materials from coming in to your computer.
-You may want to also look into these options if you are unable or unwilling to buy filtering software.
-Filtering software allows you to block your access to certain sites based on a "bad site" list that your ISP creates. - Bookmark your client's favorite sites for easy access. - Forbid your client from entering private chat rooms while in your care; block them with safety features provided by your ISP or with filtering software. - Spend time online with your client (if necessary) and teach them appropriate online behavior: - Do not give out personal information such as addresses, telephone numbers, parents' contact information, or location of the school without parental or teacher permission. - Tell parents or an adult right away if you come across information that makes you feel uncomfortable. - Never agree to get together with someone you "meet" online or send him/her your picture or anything else without first checking with your parents. - Do not respond to any messages that are mean or in any way make you feel uncomfortable. - Talk with your parents so that you can set up rules for going online.
-You will need to decide upon the time of day that you are allowed to be online and appropriate areas for you to visit. - Do not give your Internet password to anyone (even your counselor!) other than your parents. - Check with your parents and counselor before downloading or installing software or doing anything that could possibly hurt the computer or jeopardize your family's privacy. - Be a good online citizen and not do anything that hurts other people or is against the law. - Help your parents understand how to have fun and learn things online and teach them things about the Internet, computers, and other technology.
+The following contract was suggested by SafeKids.com, an online resource for child internet safety (see link in resource section): - I will not give out personal information such as my address, telephone number, parents' contact information, or location of my school without my parent's permission. - I will tell my parents right away if I come across information that makes me feel uncomfortable. - I will never agree to get together with someone I "meet" online or send him/her my picture or anything else without first checking with my parents. - I will not respond to any messages that are mean or in any way make me feel uncomfortable. - I will talk with my parents so that we can set up rules for going online.
+We will decide upon the time of day that I can be online and appropriate areas for me to visit. - o I will not give my Internet password to anyone other than my parents. - I will check with my parents before downloading or installing software or doing anything that could possibly hurt our computer or jeopardize my family's privacy. - I will be a good online citizen and not do anything that hurts other people or is against the law. - I will help my parents understand how to have fun and learn things online and teach them things about the Internet, computers, and other technology. - Help your child to create a user name and password that is unique to your child and that protects his/her real identity. - Become computer literate and learn how to block objectionable material.
+Many Internet service providers (ISP) may provide parental-control options to block certain materials from coming in to your child's computer.
+You may want to also look into these options if you are unable or unwilling to buy Parental-control software.
+Parental-control software allows you to block your child's access to certain sites based on a "bad site" list that your ISP creates. - Share an email account with your child so you can monitor messages. - Bookmark your child's favorite sites for easy access. - Spend time online together to teach your child appropriate online behavior. - Forbid your child from entering private chat rooms; block them with safety features provided by your ISP or with Parental-control software. - Monitor your credit card and phone bills for unfamiliar account charges. - Find out what online protection is offered by your child's school, after-school center, friends' homes, library, or any place where he/she could us a computer without your supervision.

-Strategies to use if your client reports something disturbing to you or you find your client viewing something disturbing on the internet:
+-Strategies to use if your child reports something disturbing to you or you find your child viewing something disturbing on the internet: